SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 You can have a look at the [config file](https://github.com/SirusCodes/backend_benchmark/blob/main/scripts/k6_load_testing.js) on how it works.

-A **TL;DR** would be it simulates the user increasing from 0 to 50, staying there for a minute then increasing to 100 and so on till it reaches 200 in step 50 and then decreases in step 100 till it reaches 0.
+A **TL;DR** would be it simulates the user increasing from 0 to 50, staying there for a minute then increasing to 100 and so on till it reaches 200 in steps of 50 and then decreases in steps of 100 till it reaches 0.

 In the graphs below the _**Red line**_, represents the number of **virtual/simulated users** and the _**Blue line**_, represents the **Average round trip time (ms)** on the **Y-axes** and the **time for test** on **X-axis**.